Kyle-Martin1/movers.css/README.md

 }
 ```

-Then change `.selector` to the `element`, `id` or `class` of the item you would like to animate.
+Then change `.selector` to the `element`, `#id` or `.class` of the item you would like to animate.

-Each animation can be customised and tweaked by changing the CSS properties such as `animation-duration`, `animation-timing-function`, `animation-delay`, `animation-iteration-count` etc.
+Each animation can be customised and tweaked by changing the CSS properties such as `animation-duration`, `animation-timing-function`, `animation-delay`, `animation-iteration-count`, `animation-fill-mode` etc. You can also tweak colours, border-colours and anything else within your own stylesheet to truly customise your work.

 <h2 align="center">Animations list</h2>